ray-project/ray-llm/README.md

 serve run deploy/_internal/backend/serve.yaml
 ```

 The serve YAML file runs the lightgpt model.
 You can modify it to deploy any model in the `models` directory of this repo, provided you have the right GPU resources.
 You can also define your own model YAML file in the `models/` directory and run that instead.
-Follow the Aviary Model Registry [guide](models/README.md) for that.
+Follow the Model Registry [guide](models/README.md) for that.

 #### Using the Endpoints CLI
 ```shell